brabster/tw-site-hugo/content/posts/2024-02-06-pypi-vulnerabilities-2/index.md

 ---

 Following [initial exploration and setup](../2024-01-19-pypi-vulnerabilities-setup/index.md), I wanted to pull in more history from my safety and pypi sources to get a better idea of what might be happening.
-I also wanted to keep the data up to date automatically.

-I'll cover the challenges in setting up those feeds and how the numbers in the last post turned out to be wrong.
-Over a couple of posts.
-First up - Safety DB vulnerability history!
+First up - a view of the Safety vulnerability database over time, explaining the challenges and decisions I made.

 Thanks to [Equal Experts](https://equalexperts.com) for supporting this content.